• Skip to content

 Learn more about the importance of Scripture in your life.

-3. Ginosko – intimacy with and love for Jesus is our desire, not mere information about Him
+3. Ginosko — intimacy with and love for Jesus is our desire

 We often mistake knowing about Jesus for actually knowing Him—but there is a vast difference between the two.
 One is academic information and leads to head knowledge; the other is life-giving and leads to intimacy and oneness.
-Yes, we should know the facts and data about God, Scripture, and the Christian life, but even the demons have that level of knowledge.
-As Christians, we are to go beyond head knowledge and have an actual relationship with Jesus Christ—a relationship that is grounded in intimacy and oneness.
+Yes, we should academically study and know the facts and information about God, Scripture, and the Christian life, but we are to go beyond head knowledge and have an actual relationship with Jesus Christ—a relationship that is grounded in intimacy and oneness.
+This idea is expressed in the Greek word “ginosko” which is knowing something through experience, relationship, or intimacy.

-Learn more about this weird Greek word “ginosko” and how it can change your life.
+Learn more about this Greek word “ginosko” and how it can change your life.

 My life as a Christian is not meant to be “fabricated” or “faked”; rather, I am to be indwelt by the Spirit of God, allowing Him to use my life as a vessel through which He can showcase Jesus.
 The focus of Christianity is not upon myself, but upon Christ.
-It’s not what I can pull off, perform, or proclaim … it’s all about Jesus.
-The great reality of the New Testament is that there is to be a change of “source” in my life—I am no longer to resource my own life.
+It’s not what I can pull off, perform, or proclaim … it’s all about Jesus and what He desires to do in and through my life via the indwelling of the Holy Spirit.
 It is not to be about my strength, ability, wisdom, or talent, but rather His strength, ability, and wisdom pulling off the impossible Christian life in and through me.
-As believers, we are all called to lives of absolute surrender, total dependency, and continual abiding.
+As believers, we are all called to lives of absolute surrender, total dependency, and to continually abide in the Person of Jesus Christ and His Word.

-Acts 2 was a shifting point in the early church—the outside God came to dwell inside believers, and this has become the reality of every Christian.
-And if God actually indwells our lives as believers, we can have constant conversation, communion, and intimacy with Jesus through His Spirit.
-When I cultivate daily intimacy with Jesus, it is possible to pray without ceasing, because He lives inside of me (through His Holy Spirit).
-Why not live in such a grand reality?
+Acts 2 was a radical shift in the early church—the outside God came to dwell inside believers, and this has become the reality of every Christian.
+And if God actually indwells our lives as believers, we can have constant conversation, communion, and intimacy with Jesus through His Spirit—thereby following Paul’s command to pray without ceasing (see 1 Thessalonians 5:17).
+Why not live in such a grand reality and daily cultivate greater intimacy with Jesus Christ?
 Why not have ever-increasing intimacy with the God of the universe, since He makes Himself available?

 Learn more about how to cultivate daily intimacy with Jesus.